Skip to main content

 Colonoscopy in 2026

-Chairs: Katie Yeadon (Barnstaple) & Robin Johnson (PLG)
+Chairs: Katie Yeadon (Barnstaple) & Robin Johnston (PLG)

 • How to get trained in Colonoscopy - Bala Piramanayagam (Nuneaton)